On the image of higher signature maps: Preliminaries

-\subsection{$\Ab^1$-homotopy theory}
+\subsection{$\Abb^1$-homotopy theory}

-\paragraph*{Generalities.} We denote by $\Sm_k$ the category of smooth $k$-schemes (by convention, smooth $k$-schemes are assumed to be separated of finite type over $k$).
-A $k$-scheme $X$ is \emph{essentially smooth} if it is the limit (in the category of $k$-schemes) of a cofiltered diagram $(X_\alpha)_\alpha$ whose transition maps are affine étale.
+\paragraph*{Generalities.} We denote by $\Sm_k$ the full subcategory of the category $\Sch_k$ of all $k$-schemes spanned by separated smooth $k$-schemes of finite type.
+A $k$-scheme $X$ is \emph{essentially smooth} if it is the limit in $\Sch_k$ of a cofiltered diagram $(X_\alpha)_\alpha$ with affine étale transition maps such that $X_\alpha\in\Sm_k$ for every $\alpha$.
+The full subcategory of $\Sch_k$ spanned by essentially smooth $k$-schemes is denoted by $\Sm_k'$.

-\begin{exe} Let $x$ be a point of a smooth $k$-scheme $X$.
-The \emph{localisation} $X_x$ of $X$ at $x$ is the limit of the open affine neighbourhoods of $x$ in $X$ (along open immersions, which are clearly affine étale): by definition, it is an essentially smooth $k$-scheme.
-In particular, if $K/k$ is finitely generated, then $\Spec K$ is an essentially smooth $k$-scheme.
-Indeed, to prove this, it suffices to show that there exists a connected smooth $k$-scheme $U$ with function field $K$---then we will have $\Spec K=U_\eta$ where $\eta$ is the generic point of $U$.
-But $K$ is the fraction field of some integral finite type $k$-algebra $A$: since $k$ is perfect, the morphism $\Spec A\rightarrow\Spec k$ is smooth on a dense open subscheme $U$ with function field $K$. \end{exe}